How to add dataset values to the message body in Outlook with templates

 In this article

-You can add fillable fields to your Outlook email templates and fill them with dataset values by using macros.
-With the Insert macro, you get a value from a dataset inserted into an email message automatically.
-With the WhatToEnter macro, you can select a dataset value through a dialog that appears when you insert a template into an email message.
+You can create fillable fields in your Outlook email templates and populate them with dataset values using macros.
+The Insert macro adds a dataset value automatically, while the WhatToEnter macro lets you select one in a dialog when you insert the template into an email message.

 Add dataset values automatically #